“The Fellowship of the Ring”

 The movie does have many wonderful and uplifting scenes surpassing most previous ones in the trilogy: two such moments are the lighting of the bonfires and Eowyn’s slaying of the Lord of the Nazgul.
 Inexplicably, however, I felt throughout the movie that I was not even watching the continuation of “Fellowship” and “Two Towers” – like this was another story.

 Some of this impression is easy to understand.
-For instance, with Eowyn’s face so often filling up the screen, I could not help feeling that the guy’s movie which the first two installments represented had somehow changed, and for the better.
+For instance, with Eowyn’s face so often filling up the screen, I could not help feeling that the Guys Movie which the first two installments represented had somehow changed, and for the better.
 Her relationship to Merry introduced to the story a mother’s role – something entirely absent in Tolkien, even more than women themselves.
-More than that, however, and not so much uplifting as silencing, was the strangeness of the movie.
+More than that, and not so much uplifting as silencing, was the strangeness of this movie.
 It offered things which I felt I had not seen in the other two, or really seen at the movies in general.

 The battle for Gondor offered a vision of evil, much like the book’s, that featured Oliphants, wolves, trolls, dragon-like Fell Beasts, orcs, and a battering ram in the image of a wolf’s head.
-All of this leaves a profound impression on the imagination – you get a sense of a human fight against a vicious animal nature, no doubt, and the insight that evil does indeed stem from our lower, animal nature.
+All of this leaves a profound impression on the imagination – you get a sense of a fight against a vicious animal nature, no doubt, and the insight that evil does indeed stem from our lower, animal nature.
 But when the movie adds to all this a depiction of ghosts seeking to redeem themselves and fighting with greater power than anything still in material form, you are left with an enduring portrayal of lower nature: self-preserving treason, and decayed death, rising up to join and to assist life.
-Something deeply mythological is touched when the dead are then released; Tolkien had merely reported this, and Jackson once again rises to the challenge of depicting it cinematically for us.
-It is an astounding and haunting moment – it is this sort of thing that would leave a person not wanting to talk.
+Something mythological is touched when the dead are then released; Tolkien had merely reported this, and Jackson once again rises to the challenge of depicting it cinematically for us.
+It’s both astounding and haunting – the sort of thing that would leave a person not wanting to talk.

 Nor is this the end of the monstrousness of Tolkien’s story, for what Jackson has done with Shelob is done to perfection – how nightmarish her silent prowling above Frodo!